nowhereOnce/nowhereOnce/README.md

 ## About Me

 I'm currently pursuing my degree in Computer Engineering at the [Faculty of Engineering, UNAM](https://www.fi.unam.mx/).
 My journey into the world of development began with a curiosity for how technology shapes the way we interact with the world.
 Since then, I've been honing my skills in **web development**, working with a variety of tools and frameworks to bring ideas to life.

-### What drives me?
-I’m deeply passionate about creating intuitive, dynamic, and efficient web applications.
-From crafting seamless user experiences on the **frontend**, to building powerful and scalable logic on the **backend**.
-I believe in the power of code to solve real-world problems and I’m committed to becoming a versatile developer who can do it all.

 ---